Know Your Numbers: I

 It may be a good idea to identify four or five of these figures that you should be tracking on a regular basis and spending some time understanding them with the key decision makers in your business.

 This year, make it a habit of keeping track of your businesses numbers.
 Your business will thank you for it!
-In the next article, I’ll be covering some additional numbers to know.
+I’ll be covering some additional numbers to know in a future article.
 If you have a topic you would like me to cover or a question you would like answered then feel free to shoot me an email @ email@example.com.
 I’d love to hear from you.